oberien/spirit-island-card-katalog/README.md

 ./extract
 # convert images to webp/jpg and OCRs the names
 ./convert
-# fixe names; make sure you have generated the name-arrays
+# rename files using the OCR results; make sure you have generated the name-arrays
 ./rename.py
 cp events/* ../../../imgs/events
 cp fears/* ../../../imgs/fears